 It’s not terribly often that I just pull out leftovers and tell the family to warm something up for supper.
 But since I do it rarely, the kids think it’s a treat.
 They get to eat whatever they like for once!
 (Around here it’s generally “I cook, you eat.”)

 More often, I like to upcycle our leftovers.
 One night, we might grill chicken breasts.
 A couple of nights later, I’ll turn those leftovers into soup or casserole.
 And then leftover casserole can be eaten for lunches.
-Or, if I’ve made a big batch, I’ll sometimes freeze soups to use on a busy night.
+Or, if I’ve made a big batch, I’ll sometimes freeze the extra soup to use on a busy night.

 More important than how you use those leftovers is the fact that you begin with them.
 Every time I “shop” my fridge first (before my pantry or my freezer) for the evening meal, I feel like I’m getting something free.
 You have to use it up before it gets too old and hits the trash can.

 At first it can be a bit of a hassle to use up leftovers.
-But after some practice, you’ll find that it’s easier to do that than starting from scratch.
+But after some practice, you’ll find that it’s easier starting with leftovers than starting from scratch.

 Plan Using What’s on Hand

 I get it.
-Meal planning based on store sales is a hassle.
-It’s already enough to make sure you’ve got your list, your coupons, and be sure you’re staying under budget.
+Budget meal planning based on store sales is a hassle.
+It’s already enough work to make sure you’ve got your list, your coupons, and be sure you’re staying within your means.